Amine-GPT/JYTWrites/README.md

 # Writer Portfolio Site

-A minimal, editorial 5-page portfolio site for a writer — modeled on the layout of [elly-howard.com](https://www.elly-howard.com/).
+A minimal, editorial 5-page portfolio site for a writer — modeled on the layout of another writer.
 Pure HTML + CSS.
 No build step, no framework, no tracking.
 Easy to edit, free to host on GitHub Pages.

 The site currently ships populated with sample content for a fictional writer ("Jess Merrow") so you can see what it looks like filled in.
 Replacing that with your partner's real content is a find-and-replace job.